Medical Assistant Scope of Practice by State

 New Jersey Medical Assistant Scope of Practice

-New Jersey only requires medical assistants to be certified if they will be giving injections.
-A medical assistant can perform any reasonable task delegated to them by a physician.
+In New Jersey, only certified medical assistants can give injections.
+Otherwise, medical assistants can perform any reasonable task delegated to them by physicians.

 >> Learn about our New Jersey Medical Assistant Program